-Harry Potter series arrived to theaters, it seemed a contingent of militant fans would sit in the last row, taking copious notes on discrepancies between the books and the movies.
-Each detail left out of the film stung like a miniature arrow; by the movie’s end, fans would leave the theater bleeding for their favorite detail neglected by Hollywood.
+When each instalment of the Harry Potter series arrived to cinemas, it seemed a contingent of militant fans would sit in the last row, taking copious notes on discrepancies between the books and the films.
+Each detail left out of the film stung like a miniature arrow; by the film’s end, fans would leave the cinema bleeding for their favourite detail neglected by Hollywood.
 I know, because I was one of those fans.

 So, if you’re not going to read the book — which you should! — these are the big differences between the two works you should know.